Types of student accommodation

 For further information on tenants’ rights and landlords obligations, see the Shelter website.

-This webpage was last reviewed and updated in February 2023.
+This webpage was last reviewed in July 2023.